Concordia (mythology)

-In ancient Roman religion, Concordia (means "concord" or "harmony" in Latin) is the goddess who embodies agreement in marriage and society.
+In ancient Roman religion, Concordia ("concord" or "harmony" in Latin) is the goddess who embodies agreement in marriage and society.
 Her Greek equivalent is usually regarded as Harmonia, with musical harmony a metaphor for an ideal of social concord or entente in the political discourse of the Republican era.
 She was thus often associated with Pax ("Peace") in representing a stable society.
 As such, she is more closely related to the Greek concept of homonoia (likemindedness), which was also represented by a goddess.

-Concordia Augusta was cultivated in the context of Imperial cult.
+Concordia Augusta was cultivated as an aspect of Imperial cult.
 Dedicatory inscriptions to her, on behalf of emperors and members of the imperial family, were common.

 In art and numismatics

-In Roman art, Concordia was depicted sitting, wearing a long cloak and holding onto a patera (sacrificial bowl), a cornucopia (symbol of prosperity), or a caduceus (symbol of peace).
-She was often shown in between two other figures, such as standing between two members of the Imperial family shaking hands.
-She was associated with a pair of female deities, such as Pax and Salus, or Securitas and Fortuna.
+In Roman art, Concordia was often depicted enthroned, wearing a long cloak and holding objects such as a patera (sacrificial bowl), cornucopia (symbol of prosperity), or a caduceus (symbol of peace).
+Standing, she was often shown between two other figures, either deities holding their own attributes or members of the imperial family shaking hands.
+She was placed frequently in a triad of goddesses, often with Pax, Salus or Securitas, or Fortuna.
 She was also paired with Hercules and Mercury, representing "Security and Luck" respectively.

-Italy, 1000 lire "Roma capitale", 1970.
-Obverse (Laura Cretara): image of the Goddess Concordia inside a beaded circle, which was taken from a Roman denar of the Gens Aemilia.
-Reverse (Guerrino Mattia Monassi): reproduction of the pavement of Piazza del Campidoglio, by Michelangelo at the top and the value with mintmark at right below.
-Composition: silver (.835).
-Weight: 14.6 g.

-Diameter:31.4 mm.
-Thickness: 2.4 mm.

 Several imperial coins depicted the goddess Concordia, such as those issued by Marcus Aurelius and Lucius Verus.
-The representation of Concordia on a Roman coin of the gens Aemilia (denarius of Lucius Aemilius Lepidus Paullus) inspired Laura Cretara for the obverse of Italy's commemorative 1000 lire of 1970, "Roma Capitale".